svip-lab/PlanarReconstruction/README.md

 ```

 ### Training
-Run the following command to train our network.
+Run the following command to train our network:
 ```bash
 python main.py train with dataset.root_dir=/path/to/save/processd/data
 ```

 ### Evaluation
-Please download our trained network from [here](https://drive.google.com/file/d/1Aa1Jb0CGpiYXKHeTwpXAwcwu_yEqdkte/view?usp=sharing).

-To evaluate the performance of our method, please run:
+Run the following command to evaluate the performance:
 ```bash
 python main.py eval with dataset.root_dir=/path/to/save/processd/data resume_dir=/path/to/pretrained.pt dataset.batch_size=1
 ```

 ### Prediction
-Run the following command to predict on a single image.
+Run the following command to predict on a single image:
 ```bash
 python predict.py with resume_dir=pretrained.pt input_image=/path/to/image
 ```